DemocracyEarth/self/README.md

 ## How it works

-> Nakamoto, as all mornings opens his favorite website, clicks the login button and something new happens, a QR appears in the place where the email and password used to be.
+> Nakamoto, as all mornings opens his favorite website, clicks the login button and something new happens, a QR code appears in the place where the email and password used to be.

 >...Lets do the graphic first, then continue with the story.